lightclient/blog/content/blog/2026-09-04-frames-are-all-you-need/index.md

 tags = ["ethereum"]
 +++

+*Special thanks to Toni Wahrstätter, Vitalik Buterin, Derek Chiang, and Iván Litteri for reviewing and sharing feedback on this post.*

 A [founding principle][on-abstraction] of Ethereum is to create an environment that is limited only by users' imagination.
 Certain concessions were made to deliver the network in a timely fashion, including a transaction type with a fixed authentication scheme.
 It was [never intended][eip-86] to be the final solution.

 The lineage of account abstraction discussions stretches over a decade now.
 We've seen in-protocol proposals, application standards, and alt-mempool implementations.
 A lot was learned in that decade.
 We found that account abstraction often means something very different to different people (I always preferred "validation abstraction", since it gets to the point).
 We also found that users' needs are always evolving.
 Agility is important.